 What is Cost of Goods Sold?

-Cost of Goods Sold is a feature in A2X that will calculate the total cost of the products you sell on Amazon for each settlement period and send the transaction to your accounting system so that you can correctly record the changes in inventory and cost of sales.
+Cost of Goods Sold is a feature in A2X that will calculate the total cost of the products you sell via your Shopify store for each payout and send the transaction to your accounting system so that you can correctly record the changes in inventory and cost of sales.
 This will give you an accurate view of your gross profitability and margins directly in your financial reports.